ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 TBD

+The examples presented in this doccument are expressed in CBOR diagnostic notation, and refer to values from external dictionaries using Packed CBOR {{I-D.ietf-cbor-packed}}. {{notation-coral-examples}} introduces the notation and assumptions used in the examples.

+TBD

 ## Terminology ## {#terminology}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.